burak-ozenc/cs50-final/README.md

 ## Run

-You can right click on 'cs50-image-processor-web-app' project and select run.
+From your IDE, you can right click on 'cs50-image-processor-web-app' project and select run.

 To run it manually, go to Terminal and navigate to 'cs50-image-processor-web-app' folder and run command below.

 ```bash
 dotnet run
 ```

-Then you need to open your browser and enter this address : https://localhost:7111/
+If you run it manually, you need to open your browser and enter this address : https://localhost:7111/

 ## Usage